 buddy.buddy attribute to

 self.
 This means that the relationship is reciprocal; you are your buddy's buddy.
 In this case, Filou will be Ozzy's buddy, which means that Ozzy automatically becomes Filou's buddy.
-You could also set these attributes manually, instead of defining a method, but that would require more work (writing 2 lines of code instead of 1) every time you want to set a buddy.
-Notice that in Python, you don't need to specify of what type the argument is.
+You could also set these attributes manually instead of defining a method, but that would require more work (writing two lines of code instead of one) every time you want to set a buddy.
+Notice that in Python, you don't need to specify what type the argument is.
 If this were Java, it would be required.

 class Dog: def __init__(self, name, age): self.name = name self.age = age def bark(self): print("bark bark!") def doginfo(self): print(self.name + " is " + str(self.age) + " year(s) old.") def birthday(self): self.age +=1 def setBuddy(self, buddy): self.buddy = buddy buddy.buddy = self